PiterWeb/PiterWeb/README.md

 - 🎊 Enthusiasmed about web development
 - 🐍 Interested on Python, Javascript and Go
-- 👷‍♂️ I’m working on my own on a Social Network with React, Express, MongoDB and TailwindCSS
+- 🌱 Learning React, Golang and SvelteKit
-- 🌱 I’m learning React, Golang and SvelteKit
+- 👷‍♂️ Working on my own to build a Social Network with React, Express, MongoDB and TailwindCSS
-- 👬 I’m looking to collaborate on Web projects
+- 👬 Looking to collaborate on Web projects
 - 💬 Ask me if u are stucked with Svelte, Express or using any of my projects
 - 📫 How to reach me: piterzdev@gmail.com